dslm4515/CMLFS/README.md

 <li>Clang requires `execinfo.h` - Added libexecinfo to build</li>
 <li>libcap still expects gcc - Temp-fix: `ln -sv clang /usr/bin/gcc`</li>
 <li>libelf(elfutils) requires a compiler with GNU99 support.
 Clang doe not have true GNU99 support.
 Compiles fine with GCC from cross-tools</li>
+<li>Diskboot.img of grub is not correctly built with clang.
+Grub needs to be built with GCC </li>
 </ul>

 ## Change log

 <ul>
+<li>1.0.0: Sucessfully built on x86_64.
+GCC built as secondary compiler in /opt/gnu.
-<li>0.1.3: configure Stage1 clang correctly with x86_64-pc-linux-musl.cfg.
+<li>0.1.3: Configure Stage1 clang correctly with x86_64-pc-linux-musl.cfg.
 <li>0.1.2: Use stage0 to build a stage1 clang...Stage1 clang will be used in chroot.
 Stage1 clang fails to compile</li>
 <li>0.1.1: Build stage0 clang by building clang, lld, compiler-rt, libunwind, libcxxabi, libcxx together in llvm source tree.
 Stage0 builds binaries with host's dynamic linker in /lib</li>
 <li>0.1.0: Build cross-tools with GCC to build stage 1 clang... first build libunwind, libcxxabi & libcxx - stage1 Clang broken</li>